-Unity Scripting API code is compiled to regular .NET DLLs (managed assemblies).
+Compiles Unity Scripting API code to regular .NET DLLs (managed assemblies).

-All managed assemblies are then converted to standard C++ code.
+Converts all managed assemblies to standard C++ code.

-The generated C++ code and the runtime part of IL2CPP is compiled using a native platform compiler.
+Compiles the generated C++ code and the runtime part of IL2CPP with a native platform compiler.

-Finally, the code is linked into either an executable file or a DLL, depending on the platform you are targeting.
+Links the code into either an executable file or a DLL, depending on the platform you are targeting.

 IL2CPP provides a few useful options which you can control by attributes in your scriptsA piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like.
 More info